Demonstration of weighted graph optimization on a Rydberg atom array using local light-shifts: Experimental Setup

-\emph{Experimental Setup}.--- The experimental setup is based on arrays of holographically trapped Cs atoms.
-Atoms are initially prepared in the $\vert g\rangle=\vert 4,0\rangle$ state, and are globally excited to the $\ket{r}=\ket{80s_{1/2},m_j=+1/2}$ Rydberg state via two-photon excitation using the $7p_{1/2}$ intermediate state using light at 459~nm and 1039~nm.
-We operate with a detuning of $\Delta'/2\pi=$500~MHz from the intermediate state, and achieve a Rydberg Rabi frequency of $ \Omega/2\pi=2.70(2)$~MHz.
+The experimental setup is based on arrays of holographically trapped Cs atoms.
+Atoms are initially prepared in the $\vert g\rangle=\vert 4,0\rangle$ state, and are coherently driven to the $\ket{r}=\ket{80s_{1/2},m_j=+1/2}$ Rydberg state by two-photon excitation via the $7p_{1/2}$ intermediate state using light at 459~nm and 1039~nm that globally illuminates the array.
+We operate with a detuning of $\Delta'/2\pi=$502~MHz from the intermediate state, and achieve a Rydberg Rabi frequency of $ \Omega/2\pi=2.70(2)$~MHz.
 Global detuning is controlled by adjusting the frequency using a double-passed acousto-optic modulator (AOM) in the 459~nm path.
 For $80s_{1/2}$ we calculate $C_6=-3376~\mathrm{GHz}\,\mu$m$^6$ \cite{sibalic17}, resulting in a resonant blockade radius $r_B=\sqrt[6]{\vert C_6\vert/\Omega}=10.4~\mu$m.
+Annealing is performed with traps off to suppress losses from the tweezers.

 Local light-shifts are realized using light at 800~nm derived from a Ti:Sapph laser that is projected from a spatial light modulator (SLM) and overlapped with the main optical trapping array.
-To suppress mechanical forces coming from the repulsive optical potential, the light-shift spot arrays are re-imaged onto the atoms with a $1/e^2$ radius of $5.1(2)~\mu$m.
+The light-shift spot arrays are imaged onto the atoms with a $1/e^2$ radius of $3.0(4)~\mu$m {{(See App.~\ref{sec:AppA})}}.
+This waist size is chosen as a balance between being large enough to suppress losses from the mechanical force of the repulsive optical potential, whilst reducing cross-talk between neighbouring sites.
 For a given UDG-MWIS, the arrays of local light-shift beams are generated using a Gerchberg-Saxon algorithm with the desired relative weighting \cite{kim19}.
-To verify the light-shifts experienced by the atoms, we perform spectroscopy on the $\ket{g}\rightarrow\ket{50s_{1/2},m_j=+1/2}$ transition to suppress interactions, and perform a closed-loop feedback on the SLM potentials to achieve target weightings with $<2\%$~RMS errors in the relative weightings after 5 iterations \SM{}.
+To calibrate the light-shifts experienced by the atoms, we perform spectroscopy on the $\ket{50s_{1/2},m_j=+1/2}$ Rydberg state where the lower lying state suppresses the effect of atom-atom interactions.
+We use the measured shifts to implement closed-loop feedback on the SLM potentials to achieve target weightings with $<2\%$~RMS errors in the relative weightings after 5 iterations.
 The resulting differential light-shift is calibrated as $\delta_\mathrm{AC}=0.28(2)$~MHz$/$mW, which is dominated by the ground state light-shift as the Rydberg AC shift calculated using the polarizability of a free electron corresponds to only 40~kHz \cite{zhang11}.